netguru/xcconfigs/Documentation/Code-Signing.md

 _CODESIGN_PROFILE_SPECIFIER = MyProject Release
 ```

-Like after the first method, `Application-Development.xcconfig` does not set `_CODESIGN_*` build settings and, as neither does `Tests-*.xcconfig`, unit tests bundle remains not code signed.
+Like after the first method, `Application-Development.xcconfig` does not set `_CODESIGN_*` build settings and, as neither do `Tests-*.xcconfig` files, unit tests bundle remains not code signed.

 Using this method, as opposed to the first method, does get rid of custom build setting variables.
 However, it requires 9, instead of 5 `.xcconfig` files to be created.
 It is up to you and your team mates to decide which method suits you better.